Raptor Lake: Raptor Lake-S Refresh

 An iterative refresh of Raptor Lake-S desktop processors were launched as 14th-generation Core processors on October 17, 2023.
 Raptor Lake-S Refresh uses the same B0 and C0 silicon steppings as Raptor Lake with no physical changes.
 The most major change with Raptor Lake-S Refresh is that one fewer E-core cluster is disabled in silicon for Core i7 SKUs.

-CPUs in bold below feature ECC memory support only when paired with a motherboard based on the W680 chipset according to each respective Intel Ark product page.
+CPUs in bold below feature UDIMM ECC memory support only when paired with a motherboard based on the W680 chipset according to each respective Intel Ark product page.